javadbat/jb-select/README.md

     }
 ```

-remember you must set this callback before set your optionList
+remember you must set this callback before set value and option list

 ### events